AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 When you click a [legend item](Legend_Items), the series of the chart it represents is shown / hidden.

-In the following sample, the last series is initially disabled, but its icon is shown in the legend, and you can make the series appear by clicking the icon:
+In the sample below, the last series is initially disabled, but its icon is shown in the legend, and you can make the series appear by clicking the icon:

 ```
 // create a chart